satishthulva/group-birthday-planner/README.md

 # group birthday planner
 Birthday planner for groups.
 Provide birthdays of all people with in a closely knit group in a file.
 When a persons' birthday is approaching, groupbirthdayplanner will send a reminder email to all of his/her friends.

 Java based Webapp.
 Backend is being developed.
 UI is also very basic now.
 Still early days.
 Functionality is there to register a group and send notification.
+Google sign-in integration is done.

 Right now, there's facility to send a reminder email only.
 The plan is to exapnd this into a full-pledged planner.
 Starting with what gift to give, plan the day etc.